Best daily deals

 Ryan Haines / Android Authority

-The Pixel 7 Pro and Galaxy S22 Plus look a lot like their respective predecessors, but that’s not a bad thing.
-Their designs are still among the best you’ll find in the smartphone market and don’t look dated by any means.
+The Pixel 7 Pro and Galaxy S22 Plus look much like their predecessors, but that’s not a bad thing.
+Their designs are still among the best you’ll find in the smartphone market and don’t look dated.

 Comparing the two phones, the S22 Plus ekes out a small lead in terms of durability with Gorilla Glass Victus Plus protection on the front and back.
 Google, meanwhile, has opted for the slightly older (but still competent) Gorilla Glass Victus on the Pixel 7 Pro.
 Both phones feature IP68 ratings and stereo speakers but lack a headphone jack.